tdegeus/GooseFEM/docs/conventions/vector.rst

 .. warning::

-  Care has to be taken in the conversion from one representation to the other as 'down-sizing' can be done in more than one way, see :ref:`conventions_vector_conversion`.
+  Watch out with the conversion from one representation to the other as downsizing can be done in more than one way, see :ref:`conventions_vector_conversion`.

 Consider a simple two-dimensional mesh of just two elements, and a displacement vector per node: